Last Source Alignment Review: May 2026

 Verification Posture

-This engine is maintained as a live source-aligned tool for residential service sizing review, with output logic aligned to published optional-method pathways and trade-facing reporting needs.
+This calculator is maintained as a live source-aligned field reference for residential service sizing review, with output logic aligned to published optional-method pathways and trade-facing reporting needs.

 Field-Use Limitation

-Local amendments, utility requirements, service equipment constraints, and AHJ interpretation remain final.
-This page documents source alignment; it does not replace licensed design review.
+Local amendments, utility requirements, service equipment labeling, installed conditions, and AHJ interpretation remain final.
+This page documents source alignment; it does not replace licensed design review or final service approval.

-Open the Residential Load Calculator to review the corresponding live aligned workflow.
+Use the Residential Load Calculation tool to review the corresponding residential load reference.

-HVAC BTU Load Calculator · Source Alignment Snapshot
+2026 Manual J Load Screening Calculator · Source Alignment Snapshot

 Primary Standards Basis